Germany: Prosecutors suspect 'Islamist' motive in Berlin highway crashes | DW | 19.08.2020

 The crashes were an "Islamist-motivated attack,'' a spokesman for the public prosecutor in the German capital said.
 He added, however, that the suspect also appeared to have mental health problems.

-The man allegedly drove into numerous vehicles along the A100 that led to the Autobahn, one of the busiest motorway stretches in Berlin, being closed in both directions for several hours.
+At 6.30 p.m. local time (1630 GMT), the man, who police say hails from Iraq, allegedly drove into numerous vehicles along the A100 that led to the Autobahn, one of the busiest motorway stretches in Berlin, being closed in both directions for several hours.
+The suspect apparently targeted motorbikes in particular, prosecutors said.

 German media reported that in the aftermath of the crashes, the man stopped on the highway and put a box on the roof of his vehicle claiming it had explosives inside.

 Specialists opened the box but only found tools inside.
-The man was subsequently arrested.
+The man was subsequently arrested and will appear before a magistrates' court on Wednesday.

+Berlin Senator Andreas Geisel was shocked by the attack, saying that people "became victims of an offense out of nowhere" and that the incident showed that "how vulnerable our free society is."

 Read more: Autobahn speed limit requires further review, insurers say